patrickfav/id-mask/README.md

 ## How-To

-In the following section explains in detail how to use and configure IdMask:
+The following section explains in detail how to use and configure IDMask:

 * **Step 1:** How to create your secret key
 * **Step 2:** Select the Java type to use